-Looking after your hearing is one of the first things a guitar player should be taught and it should be stressed especially if gigging is something you’re looking to get into or already doing.
+Looking after your hearing is one of the first things musicians and guitar players should be taught and it should be stressed especially if gigging is something you’re looking to get into or already doing.

-I say this because using earplugs is something that is overlooked but is so important to the longevity of your musical career and guitar path.
+I say this because using earplugs is something that is overlooked by a lot of musicians.
+But is so important to the longevity of your musical career and guitar path.

-I’ve been playing and performing live music at gigs, concerts show whatever you want to call it for over a decade now and I’ve experienced and seen the need for using the right earplugs when practicing and playing gigs at loud volumes.
+I’ve been playing and performing live music at gigs and concerts for over a decade now and I’ve experienced and seen the need for using the right earplugs for musicians.

-There are a few questions and points I’d like to address regarding the use of earplugs for guitar players as well as review the best earplugs that are suitable for guitarists.
+There are a few questions and points I’d like to address regarding the use of hearing protection for guitar players as well as review the best earplugs that are suitable for guitarists.

 1) Alpine MusicSafe Pro